IBM/couchbackup/README.md

 * `changes` - when a batch of changes has been written to log stream.
 * `written` - when a batch of documents has been written to backup stream.
 * `finished` - emitted once when all documents are backed up.
-* `error` - emitted when something goes wrong for a single batch.

 Backup data to a stream: